infinispan/infinispan-server/README.txt

       ...
     </properties>

-8) Make sure everything builds OK after upgrade.
+2) Make sure everything builds OK after upgrade.
 Fix the compilation errors if found.
-9) Make sure everything runs OK after upgrade.
+3) Make sure everything runs OK after upgrade.
 It will probably fail because of the changes in the XML schema of some subsystems.
 Compare the difference between EDG 6 configuration and AS 7 configuration, and replace the offending subsystem's configuration with the new one.

-    $ diff -uN dist-dir/src/main/resources/standalone/configuration/standalone.xml thirdparty/as-build-7.0.0.Beta3/src/main/resources/standalone/configuration/standalone.xml
+    $ diff -uN dist-dir/src/main/resources/standalone/configuration/standalone.xml jboss-as/build/src/main/resources/standalone/configuration/standalone.xml

-10) If it still does not work, there might have been some changes in module versions and metadata, which require more in-depth review.
+4) If it still does not work, there might have been some changes in module versions and metadata, which require more in-depth review.

-    If it works, commit the changes:

-     $ svn add thirdparty/as-build-7.0.0.CR1
-     $ svn commit